hannesdelbeke/brain/PKM/Obsidian/redirect for notes.md

 use normal URLs and replace source everywhere when needed

 Notes:
-- if it redirects to an URL, does it work with the "open link in notetab" plugin?
+- if it redirects to an URL, does it work with the "open link in note-tab" plugin?
 - similar to [[Aliases]]